MRAC-IAAC/mattersite/README.md

 Mattersite
 ==========

 This repo contains a set of tools from the research stage of the Mattersite project.
+For an overview of the project's goals and development, please see our [blogpost](http://www.iaacblog.com/programs/matter-site-2/).
 This technology primarily covers two phases, predemolition analysis, and post-demolition design with recovered materials.

 ---